N. Uttam Kumar Reddy

 Nalamada Uttam Kumar Reddy (born 20 June 1962) is a politician and former Indian Air Force pilot from the Indian state of Telangana.
-He is a Member of Parliament (MP) for the Nalgonda constituency.
+He was a Member of Parliament (MP) for the Nalgonda constituency.
 He served as Member of the Legislative Assembly (MLA) from Kodad between 1999 and 2009 and from Huzurnagar between 2009 and 2019.
 He served as the president of Telangana Pradesh Congress Committee from February 2015 until June 2021.
-He served as the Minister of Housing, Weaker Selection Housing Programmes in N. Kiran Kumar Reddy's ministry.
+He served as the Minister of Housing, Weaker Section Housing Programmes in N. Kiran Kumar Reddy's ministry.

 Early life

 Uttam Kumar Reddy was born on 20 June 1962 in Nalgonda district, Andhra Pradesh to Purushottam Reddy and Usha Devi.
 He is a graduate in B.Sc.
 He is a former fighter pilot in the Indian Air Force.
 He flew the MiG 21 and MiG 23 in front line fighter squadrons.
 He served as the Controller of Security, Protocol, Administration, Foreign trips of President at Rashtrapati Bhavan.